Kpler/python-katas/tests/coffee_machine/coffee_machine.md

 # Coffee Machine

-This is an exercise found on internet to develop practise skills such as:
+This is an exercise found on the internet to develop practise skills such as:
 - TDD
 - emerging design
 - KISS